LibrariesHacked/librarieshacked-web-content/articles/wutheringhacks.md

 Author: @librarieshacked
 ---

-Newcastle Libraries held a hack day on 9th April - **Wuthering Hacks**.
+Newcastle Libraries held a hack day on 9th April, **Wuthering Hacks**.

 The event and motivations are blogged about in [Releasing and re-using library data](https://librariestaskforce.blog.gov.uk/2016/04/12/releasing-and-re-using-library-data/), by Aude Charillon on the Libraries Taskforce blog.